nabingiri/NabinGiri/README.md

 **NabinGiri/NabinGiri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
--->

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
+- 💬 Ask me about ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...
+-->
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on machine learning, data science and software engineering projects
 - 🤔 I’m looking for help with finding jobs!!
-- 💬 Ask me about
-- 📫 How to reach me: @https://www.linkedin.com/in/nabin-giri/
+- 📫 How to reach me: [Linkedln](https://www.linkedin.com/in/nabin-giri/)  [Portfolio](https://nabingiri.github.io/portfolio/)  [Gmail](mailto:nvngiri2@gmail.com)
-- 😄 Pronouns:
-- ⚡ Fun fact: ...

 As Truman says: